 Our staff is committed to helping your child develop the academic knowledge and critical thinking he/she needs to succeed in school and beyond.
 That commitment includes making sure that all of our teachers and paraprofessionals meet applicable Pennsylvania state requirements.

-If you have any questions about your child’s assignment to a teacher or paraprofessional, please contact at Elementary School at 273-1033 ext.
-3 or
+If you have any questions about your child’s assignment to a teacher or paraprofessional, please contact Mrs. Sarah Palm at McKean Elementary School at 273-1033 ext.
+3 or email me at sarahpalm@generalmclane.org.

 Sincerely,